Honda Forza 750 (2025)– Technical Review

 2025 Honda Forza 750 - Price

-At over £10K the first reaction to the Forza’s price is that it seems pricy – you’ll be getting comments like “You could have a real bike for that!” – but once you start to dig around for rivals that share the same combination of practicality, ease-of-use and performance rapidly becomes clear that there’s little else out there that offers the same combination of abilities at a comparable price.
+At £10,499 you’ll get used to comments about how “You could have a real bike for that.”
+But once you start to dig around for rivals that share the same combination of practicality, ease-of-use and performance it rapidly becomes clear that there’s little else out there that offers the same combination of abilities at a comparable price.

-Sure, you can get a ‘real’ bike for less, even a twist-and-go Honda NC750X with DCT is more than a grand cheaper than the Forza, but for customers who really want a premium, high-performance scooter the Forza 750 is pretty much the default option.
+Sure, you can get a ‘real’ bike for less including the Forza's more conventional brother the NC750X, which is more than two grand cheaper than the Forza.
+But for customers (mostly European commuters who love these super-scooters) who really want a premium, high-performance scooter the Forza 750 is pretty much the default option.

 While the updates for 2025 don’t amount to a clean-sheet redesign, they’re laser targeted at the job of making the Forza package even more compelling.
 When we tested the previous model our main gripes were the lack of an adjustable screen or cruise control – both really essential on a bike with the Forza’s aims.
 Guess what two of the main additions for 2025 are?
 Yep, an electrically-adjustable screen and standard-fit cruise…